-The EdgeX Foundry 2.3 (Levski) release includes the following major changes and additions since EdgeX 2.2 Kamakura:
+The EdgeX Foundry 3.0 (Minnesota) release includes the following major changes and additions since EdgeX 2.3 (Levski):

-EdgeX Foundry 2.3 (Levski) is a minor release and is therefore backwardly compatible with the previous EdgeX 2.0 (Ireland), 2.1 (Jakarta), and 2.2 (Kamakura) releases.
+EdgeX Foundry 3.0 (Minnesota) is a major release and is therefore not backwards compatible with the previous EdgeX V2 releases.

-For a more detailed description of the changes and updates to the EdgeX Levski release, please see Release Notes
+For a more detailed description of the changes and updates to the EdgeX Minnesota release, please see Release Notes

 To provide EdgeX Foundry consumers with a predictable foundation on which to base their commercial offerings, a goal of EdgeX Foundry is to outline key release themes at least 12 months in advance and to plan features to be delivered in each release 6 months in advance.

 Release cadence is biannual, with targets of April and October for the release months.